roborift23/hydroponic-app/README.md

-# hydroponics
+# hydroponic_app

-A new hydroponics project.
+A new Flutter project.

 ## Getting Started